BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Call 'the Beast'** `ACTIVE`

 Shank may spend a Will point at the start of his activation.
-If the Snow Troll is within 6" not Engaged in Combat, it must Charge if possible, gains Fearless, and may re-roll failed To Wound rolls when making Strikes, until the end of this turn.
+If the Snow Troll is within 6" not Engaged in Combat, it must Charge if possible, gains [Fearless], and may re-roll failed To Wound rolls when making Strikes, until the end of this turn.

 ---